ev3dev/ev3dev.github.io/docs/getting-started.md

 <br/>
 To get started, you will need to download the release corresponding to the platform you are using.
+If you want the latest and greatest, check out the ["nightly"][nightly] image builds.
 If you are looking for older releases or other file types, you can check out the [GitHub releases page][releases].

 </div>